-The Issuer agrees, for the exclusive benefit of the holders, that the courts of Brussels, Belgium are to have jurisdiction to settle any disputes which may arise out of or in connection with the Agency Agreement or the Securities (including, in each case, any dispute relating to any non-contractual obligations arising therefrom or in connection therewith) and that accordingly any suit, action or proceedings (together referred to as "Proceedings") arising out of or in connection with the Agency Agreement or the Securities (including, in each case, any Proceedings relating to any non-contractual obligation arising therefrom or in connection therewith) may be brought in such courts.

-The Issuer hereby irrevocably waives any objection which it may have now or hereafter to the laying of the venue of any such Proceedings in any such court and any claim that any such Proceedings have been brought in an inconvenient forum and hereby further irrevocably agrees that a judgment in any such Proceedings brought in the courts of Brussels, Belgium shall be conclusive and binding upon it and may be enforced in the courts of any other jurisdiction.

-Nothing contained in this Condition shall limit any right to take Proceedings against the Issuer in any other court of competent jurisdiction, nor shall the taking of Proceedings in one or more jurisdictions preclude the taking of Proceedings in any other jurisdiction, whether concurrently or not.
+- (i) Subject as provided in paragraph (iii) below, the courts of Brussels, Belgium are to have exclusive jurisdiction to settle any disputes which may arise out of or in connection with the Agency Agreement or the Securities (including, in each case, any dispute relating to any non-contractual obligations arising therefrom or in connection therewith) and accordingly any suit, action or proceedings (together referred to as "Proceedings") arising out of or in connection with the Agency Agreement or the Securities (including, in each case, any Proceedings relating to any non-contractual obligation arising therefrom or in connection therewith) may be brought in such courts. - (ii) The Issuer hereby irrevocably waives any objection which it may have now or hereafter to the laying of the venue of any such Proceedings in any such court and any claim that any such Proceedings have been brought in an inconvenient forum and hereby further irrevocably agrees that a judgment in any such Proceedings brought in the courts of Brussels, Belgium shall be conclusive and binding upon it and may be enforced in the courts of any other jurisdiction. - (iii) To the fullest extent permitted by law, nothing contained in this Condition 16.2 shall limit any right to take Proceedings against the Issuer in any other court of competent jurisdiction of any Member State of the European Union or of a state which is a party to the Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters, signed on 30 October 2007 (the Lugano II Convention), nor shall the taking of Proceedings in one or more jurisdictions identified in this Condition 16.2 preclude the taking of Proceedings in any other such jurisdiction, whether concurrently or not.